HakubJozak/josef/README.md

 ## Implementation

 Josef is a disguised [Ruby] with localized keywords and DSL to control the robot.
-[Opal] - Ruby in the browser - is used so that it can live happily on the web.
+[Opal] - the [Ruby] in the browser so that it runs in a browser.

 ## Development